“I bargained with Life for a penny,

 ― Jessie B. Rittenhouse

 We had some good discussion around this.
-Then this morning I get this text from him:
+Then, the next morning, I got this text from him:

 “Meditated on it all day yesterday.
 Being the witness, watching where I’ve conditioned myself to be the horse.
 Claiming back my rider status.